L0SU1/VESSEL-METRICS/atlas_README.md

 # Vessel Analysis

 `VESSEL_METRICS.py` is a command-line tool for analyzing 3D vessel masks.
-It skeletonizes the mask, builds a graph representation, extracts vessel segments, and computes various morphometric and tortuosity metrics. **All metrics are computed regionally via atlas-based parcellation, enabling spatially-resolved vessel characterization.**
+It skeletonizes the mask, builds a graph representation, extracts vessel segments, and computes various morphometric and tortuosity metrics. **All metrics are computed per connected component and aggregated regionally via atlas-based parcellation, enabling spatially-resolved vessel characterization.**

 ---